Famous Hotels in Paris

 Paris is a city full of rich history and culture and whilst many people come to Paris to visit the numerous museums and stunning old buildings, its also possible to get even closer to this history by staying in one of the famous hotels in Paris, historic hotels with a rich past within their walls.

 Given how important these historic hotels in Paris are to the city’s heritage, one of the best things for any history buffs would be to spend a night or two at one of the hotels.
-These historic Paris hotels are some of the city’s finest hotels with some of these 5 stars hotels in Paris being awarded with the prestigious Paris “palace” hotels status.
+These historic Paris hotels are some of the city’s finest hotels with some of these 5 stars hotels in Paris being awarded with the prestigious “Palace” hotel status.

-If you’re the sort of traveler who enjoys staying in the most luxurious hotels around the world, you will just love staying in one of the Palace Hotel Paris.
+If you’re the sort of traveler who enjoys staying in the most luxurious hotels around the world, you will just love staying in one of the Palace Hotels in Paris.

 In France, the tourist authorities have officially established the Distinction “Palace Hotels” to identify, among the luxury hotels, the exceptional establishments.

 Hotels with the “palace” distinction are the very finest 5-star hotels in Paris and represent the very best in French standards of excellence.
-These Paris 5 star hotels with the “palace” distinction have been awarded this official government rating to acknowledge their exceptional 5-star service and facilities making them somewhat a 6-star hotel in Paris.
-Here’s the list of our favorite Paris historic hotels-palace:
+Here’s the list of our favorite historic hotels in Paris with the label palace.

 Address: 19 Avenue Kléber, 75116 Paris

-This palace hotel Paris offers first class facilities.
+This palace hotel in Paris offers first-class facilities.
 Here you will find the longest hotel pool in Paris, a large fitness center (with the option of personal trainers), day spa, sauna, steam room, bar, rooftop restaurant (offering panoramic views across the Paris skyline) and guests may even borrow Peninsula branded electric bicycles.

 Address: 17 Avenue Kléber, 75016 Paris